 Should your Maine Coon reach 2 years of age though, and still doesn’t possess a fine set of lynx tips to be proud of, then it is safe to assume that your cat will never grow any.

 Finally, some cat specialists claim that the Maine Coon cats we know and love today actually have more ear tufts/ear furnishings, than the first Maine Coons that originated in Maine.

 This is thought to be the result of breeders being selective in their breeding patterns and choices.

 Are Certain Maine Coon Colors More Likely To Grow Lynx Tips?

-- Purchase kitten, whose parents have long lynx tips.
+- Look at the parents: Purchase a kitten, whose parents have long lynx tips.
 This genetically increases your chances that the kitten will develop them too when they are older.

-- Maine Coon kittens have usually developed small lynx tips by 12 weeks of age, therefore purchasers should only consider buying Maine Coon kittens with already visible lynx tips.
+- Visible lynx tips: Maine Coon kittens have usually developed small lynx tips by 12 weeks of age, therefore purchasers should only consider buying Maine Coon kittens with already visible lynx tips.
 These small tips will ultimately grow larger, as the cat ages.

 If you look at the picture gallery below, you can see what Maine Coon lynx tips look like on different colored Maine Coon cats:

 Many people mistakenly assume that the Maine Coon cat is actually part Lynx, or somehow genetically linked to this wild cat.